fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 ### SNS

 - Producer send one message to the topic
-- Up to 10 million subscriber per topic
+- Up to 10 million subscribers per topic
 - 100k topics
 - Fan Out
   - Push to one SNS, receive in many SQS